 The consolidated financial statements include SmartCraft ASA and subsidiaries, in which SmartCraft ASA has the power to govern the financial and operating policies of the entity (control).
-Control is normally achieved through ownership, directly or indirectly, of more than 50% of the voting power.
-SmartCraft ASA has 100% of the voting power in all their subsidiaries.
+Control is normally achieved through ownership, directly or indirectly, of more than 50 percent of the voting power.
+SmartCraft ASA has 100 percent of the voting power in all subsidiaries, except for SMCRT MGMT 1 AS where the voting power is 80 percent and SmartCraft Software AS 99.8 percent.

 Subsidiaries are included from the date control commences until the date control ceases.
-There were five acquisitions completed during 2019-2021.
-EL-Info Group where control was commenced as of April 1st 2019, Congrid Oy as of December 1st 2020, Homerunbynet Oy as of May 1st 2021, SmartCraft Norway AS as of June 1st 2021 and Kvalitetskontroll AS as of July 1st 2021.
+There were nine acquisitions completed during 2019-2022.
+EL-Info Group where control was commenced as of April 1st, 2019, Congrid Oy as of December 1st, 2020, Homerunbynet Oy as of May 1st, 2021, SmartCraft Norway AS as of June 1st, 2021, Kvalitetskontroll AS as of July 1st, 2021, SMCRT MGMT 1 AS as of June 1st, 2022, SmartCraft Software AS as of June 1st, 2022, Elverdi Norge AS as of June 1st, 2022 and Inprog AS as of October 1st, 2022.